ppoum/dotfiles/README.md

 ## neovim

 The config assumes that v0.10 is installed.
-Since it is not currently released, checkout the `nightly` tag.

 Recommended dependencies: